xzel23/utility/README.md

 This library is developed by Axel Howind and available under the MIT License.
 Refer to the accompanying file [LICENSE](LICENSE) for details.

+## Javadoc

+The aggregated Javadoc for all modules is available on [GitHub Pages](https://xzel23.github.io/utility/).

 ## Source

 Source code is available at https://github.com/xzel23/utility.